telerik/maui-docs/controls/datagrid/sorting.md

 The following property is used to enable/disable the sorting of a specific column:

 * **CanUserSort** (bool): Defines a value indicating whether the user can sort the data by the values in the column.

->important A sample Sorting example can be found in the DataGrid/Sorting folder of the [SDK Samples Browser application]({%slug developer-focused-examples%}).

 ## See Also